kvarteret/kvarteret.no-theme-v2/Readme.md

 ### CSS: SASS and Lattice
 The CSS is developed using SASS (a CSS preprocessor) which can be set up using the instructions found on http://sass-lang.com/
 The grid used is based on the Lattice CSS framework, which can be found on [github.com/Torthu/Lattice](https://github.com/Torthu/Lattice)

+### Javascript: jQuery and parts of Bootstrap
+We use [jQuery](http://jquery.com) for DOM traversing, AJAX, etc.
+The [Twitter Bootstrap slider plugin](http://twitter.github.com/bootstrap/javascript.html#carousel) for the frontpage slider.

 ### Plugins
 The event page and the pictures page is dependant on homebrew Wordpress plugins.